-The following rule action was filed with the Texas Register on Friday, March 14, 2014, for publication in the March 28, 2014, issue.
+The following rule actions were filed with the Texas Register on Thursday, November 20, 2014, for publication in the December 5, 2014, issue:

 SOAH's electronic Case Information System is now operational.
 Please click the “Electronic Case Files” link at the upper right-hand corner of this page for access.
 As part of this system, SOAH has new fax numbers for all general docket cases.
 The new numbers are: